-Our research is trying to look at as many sources as possible and we are summarising our findings, season by season, covering the activities and events of 100 years ago – as seen through local eyes.
-Copies of these summaries are available below.
+Our research has tried to look at as many sources as possible and we summarised our findings, season by season, covering the activities and events of 100 years ago.
+Copies of these original summaries are available below.

 If you have any comments on any of these summaries, if you know anything extra or are able to help in any other way, please let us know via firstname.lastname@example.org